Peter-van-Tol/LiteX-CNC/docs/src/modules/watchdog.rst

 the board’s I/O pins are pulled low and the stepgen will stop (optionally the stepgen can stop while respecting the acceleration limits, see description).
 Encoder instances keep counting quadrature pulses.

+The watchdog has a built-in ``estop_latch``, so it can be used as a part of a simple software ESTOP chain.
+The pins for the watchdog have a simalar operation as the standard ``estop_latch`` from LinuxCNC.

 Resetting the watchdog resumes normal operation of the FPGA.

 .. info::